AlexFr062/samples/Networking/UDP/sv_client/readme.md

 > There is only one rule: there are no rules.

-Any UDP socket can send a datagram to any other UDP socket, providing that destination IP address and port are known.
+UDP socket can send a datagram to any other UDP socket, providing that destination IP address and port are known.
 UDP socket can receive a datagram from any other UDP socket, providing that sender knows the destination IP address and port.
 This is, basically, UDP "No rules" rule.
 Here we are talking only about unicast.
 UDP broadcasting is not covered in this sample.

 Trying to design some minimal application scenario, I need to define some additional rules.
-So, once UDP socket is created, it needs to send some message to another socket.
-What is destination IP ad port?
+So, once UDP socket is created, it needs to send a messages to another socket.
+What is destination IP and port?
 Let's define our socket as client, and destination socket as server.

 ### UDP server